metadata toggle

 Tilmicosin may induce irritation.
 Macrolides, such as tilmicosin, may also cause hypersensitivity (allergy) following injection, inhalation, ingestion or contact with skin or eye.
 Hypersensitivity to tilmicosin may lead to cross reactions to other macrolides and vice versa.
 Allergic reactions to these substances may occasionally be serious and therefore direct contact should be avoided.

-To avoid exposure during preparation of the medicated feed, wear overalls, safety glasses, impervious gloves and wear either a disposable half mask respirator conforming to European Standard EN149 or a non-disposable respirator to European Standard EN140 with a filter to EN143.
-Do not eat, drink or smoke when handling this product.
-Wash hands after use.
+Personal protective equipment consisting of overalls, safety glasses, impervious gloves and either a disposable half mask respirator conforming to European Standard EN149 or a non-disposable respirator to European Standard EN140 with a filter to EN143 should be worn when handling the veterinary medicinal product.

 Adverse reactions (frequency and seriousness)